gonzofish/angular-librarian/README.md

 [erector-set](https://github.com/gonzofish/erector-set).
 The intention was to keep creation of an Angular 2+ library as simple and concise as possible.

-## Important Note

-This library is currently under heavy development and you should use it with caution.
-To get the latest point your `package.json` to this repository using:

-`git://github.com/gonzofish/angular-library-set.git`**

 ## Usage

 Install this package to your project: